Joalor64GH/Dadish/README.md

 # Dadish
-A dad that's also a radish.
+A dad who's also a radish.
 I like that.
 (Credits go to Tom K Young for the game)